 This takes their eyes off the rearview monitor, mirror, and sides.
 The audio alert is most useful here as it allows the driver’s attention to travel between the front and back of the vehicle.

 This prevents collisions and accidents.
-If you’ve been visiting the panel beater lately, then these rear sensors will benefit your finances immensely.
+If you’ve been visiting the auto body mechanic lately, then these rear sensors will benefit your finances immensely.

 It is also important for saving lives, as children and pets are ranked highest in fatalities from reversing vehicles.